The Second Sex: Volume Two

 According to Beauvoir, while a woman knows how to be as active, effective and silent as a man, her situation keeps her being useful, preparing food, clothes, and lodging.
 She worries because she does not do anything, she complains, she cries, and she may threaten suicide.
 She protests but doesn't escape her lot.
-She may achieve happiness in "Harmony" and the "Good" as illustrated by Virginia Woolf and Katherine Mansfield.
+Women demand a Good that is a living Harmony and in which she rests, just because they live.
+The concept of harmony is one of the keys to the female universe, it implies the perfection of immobility, the immediate justification of each element in the light of the whole, and her passive participation in the totality.
+In a harmonious way, women thus achieve what men seek in action, as illustrated by Virginia Woolf's Mrs Dalloway and To the Lighthouse, and Katherine Mansfield's magnum opus.
 Beauvoir thinks it is pointless to try to decide whether a woman is superior or inferior, and that it is obvious that the man's situation is "infinitely preferable".
 She writes, "for woman there is no other way out than to work for her liberation".

 Beauvoir describes narcissistic women, who might find themselves in a mirror and in the theater, and women in and outside marriage: "The day when it will be possible for the woman to love in her strength and not in her weakness, not to escape from herself but to find herself, not out of resignation but to affirm herself, love will become for her as for man the source of life and not a mortal danger."
 Beauvoir discusses the lives of several women, some of whom developed stigmata.
 Beauvoir writes that these women may develop a relation "with an unreal: her double or god; or she creates an unreal relation with a real being...".
 She also mentions women with careers who are able to escape sadism and masochism.
 A few women have successfully reached a state of equality, and Beauvoir, in a footnote, singles out the example of Clara and Robert Schumann.
 Beauvoir says that the goals of wives can be overwhelming: as a wife tries to be elegant, a good housekeeper and a good mother.
 Singled out are "actresses, dancers and singers" who may achieve independence.
 Among writers, Beauvoir chooses only Emily Brontë, Woolf and ("sometimes") Mary Webb (and she mentions Colette and Mansfield) as among those who have tried to approach nature "in its inhuman freedom".
 Beauvoir then says that women don't "challenge the human condition" and that in comparison to the few "greats", a woman comes out as "mediocre" and will continue at that level for quite some time.
 A woman could not have been Vincent van Gogh or Franz Kafka.
 Beauvoir thinks that perhaps, of all women, only Saint Teresa lived her life for herself.
 She says it is "high time" a woman "be left to take her own chances".